TheoKouzelis/TheoKouzelis.github.io/_posts/2015-12-05-supervisor-email-alerts.markdown

 ---
 layout: post
 title: "Supervisor Email Alerts"
-description: "How to get email alerts when Supervisor can't restart your program"
+excerpt: "How to get email alerts when Supervisor can't restart your program."
 date: 2015-12-05 01:00:00
 categories: linux
+tags: [linux, laravel, supervisor, python]
 ---
 [Supervisor](http://supervisord.org/) is a great python application that will make sure that all your long running programs on the server stay running.
 I was first introduced to this tool through the [Laravel framework](http://laravel.com/) which requires Supervisor to keep its command line program